 - 1. These units are suitable for indoor installation only (unless specified). - 2.
 Locate the unit so that if water connections should leak, water damage will not occur.
 When such locations are unavoidable, install a suitable drain pan, and plumb pan to ensure adequate drainage in the event of a leak.
 Under no circumstances is the manufacturer responsible for water damage in connection with this unit, or any of its components.
-The manufacturer's warranty does not cover water damage. - 3.
-Protect associated electrical components and electrical connections from water (dripping, spraying, rain, etc.) during appliance operation and service. - 4.
-Place the appliance on a level, non-combustible floor.
-Concrete over wood is not considered non-combustible. - 5.
-Do not install on carpet or other combustible floor coverings.
-If installation over a combustible floor is required, follow these guidelines: - Use a base of hollow clay tile or concrete blocks from 8" to 12" thick and extending 24" beyond the sides. - Place the blocks in line so that the holes line up horizontally to provide a clear passage through the blocks. - Install 1/2" fireproof millboard with a 20-gage sheet metal cover over the block base. - Center the unit on the base.
-Also follow this procedure if electrical conduit runs through the floor, and beneath the appliance.
-A field-installed base must meet all local fire and safety code requirements.
+The manufacturer's warranty does not cover water damage.

+- 3. Protect associated electrical components and electrical connections from water (dripping, spraying, rain, etc.) during appliance operation and service. - 4.
+Place the appliance on a level floor.
+This appliance can be installed directly on a combustible floor.